afearbm/new-relic-plugins/nimble/README.md

 Make a copy of this template and rename it to `plugin.json`.
 Shown below is an example of the `plugin.json` file’s contents.

-**NOTE:** You can add multiple objects to the “agents” array to monitor multiple Cisco Nexus instances.
+**NOTE:** You can add multiple objects to the “agents” array to monitor multiple Nimble Storage instances.

 **NOTE:** Each object in the "agents" array should have a unique "instance_name".